wlonk/arcadia/arcadia.md

 want to concede, go to the cards.
 Each participant (typically the GM and a player, but sometimes just two players) gets a card just for showing up.
 Each participant may spend role tokens to draw more cards.
 Each time you put forward tokens, describe how you push your case.
+(This basically means you have to spend one role token every time you demand something.)

 You can demand behavior: apology, support, etc., but not feelings (i.e. you cannot demand "love me", but you can demand "propose to me").